Most of us don’t plan events for a living…

 You might also want to consider a cheaper “drop off” style buffet with disposable serving ware and trays.
 This is an especially great option if you don’t have an on-site kitchen, but be prepared for food quality to suffer versus cooking on site.

-Finally (and shocking no one) plated service is the loser coming in at a whopping $35 – $70 per person for a basic entree with a salad course.
+Finally (and shocking no one) plated service is the loser coming in at a whopping $35 – $70 per person (on the low end) for a basic entree with a salad course.
+And it only goes up from there, often to over $100 per person.

 So you’re saying I can get plated catering for $35?